 With this background, you may start to guess the complexity when it comes to translate your name for your embroidery and especially why we do not offer Ateji.

 No matter if Ateji or Katakana, the transcription is always based on the pronunciation, ignoring the actual spelling.
 And the pronunciation especially of a given names depend on the language, the country and maybe even the region you live in (as well as your Gender in some languages).
 A very common name like "David" for example exists in most western countries but its pronunciation, and therefore the Japanese transcription, varies.

 Because it can take quite some time to figure out a proper translation that takes all these variables into account we do not offer this service before we get your order.
-The good thing is, that we have staff speaking Japanese, French, English, German, Portuguese, Arabic and a little Spanish, so we get quite far and with the help of the internet we usually get the pronunciation of your name right.
+The good thing is, that we have staff speaking Japanese, French, English, German, Portuguese, and a little Spanish, so we get quite far and with the help of the internet we usually get the pronunciation of your name right.

 And when we say "internet", we are not using Google Translate.
 That is not trustworthy at all for Japanese.
 The better solution is to check on Wikipedia.
 You can also give it a shot yourself and search for a famous person whose name is pronounced like yours and check if there is a Japanese translation of this page.

-These translations are usually correct, the more resent the better (translation made before the globalization era are, often, anglicized and simplified).
+These translations are usually correct, the more recent the better (translation made before the globalization era are, often, anglicized and simplified).
 There are also some websites with lists of names transcribed in Japanese, sorted by language or country (not always accurate though).